How Much Does It Cost To Charge an Electric Car?

 Divide the total miles you drive every month by 3 or 4 to get your monthly kWh use.
 (Americans tend to drive 12,700 miles every year, so that would mean 1,058 miles per month.
 Whew.)
 Then multiply that number by your cost per kWh.

-So let’s use those average numbers for everything, and we can get an average American cost to charge an EV at home:
+So let’s use those average numbers for everything, and we can get an average American cost to use a home charging station:

 (miles driven per month / miles per kWh) x cost per kWh = monthly charging cost